notescs/notescs.github.io/content/posts/arrange-coins.md

 description: "Solve the problem using binary search and math"
 ---

-Given a total of `n` coins find total number of full staircase rows that can be built.
+Given a total of `n` coins find the total number of full staircase rows that can be built.

 Staircase rows are those where `i`-th row has `i` coins.